jharris1679/community_health/README.md

 ### Questions

 Is improving geo capabilities a feasible option?

 Is there a way to distinguish message to buy and message to chat?

 ### What we cannot measure

-How activity in one network becomes activity in another network The geographical significance of anything other than a static scattering of user locations about a community centroid
+How activity in one network becomes activity in another network.

+The geographical significance of anything other than a static scattering of user locations about a community centroid

 ### Sources